ayodeji/payeezy-samples/README.md

 Spring Boot does not generate code and there is absolutely no requirement for XML configuration.

+A Quick Start Guide to Spring Boot is available [here](http://projects.spring.io/spring-boot/)

-To call the Payeezy API, you will need to [register with the Payeezy Developer Portal](https://developer.payeezy.com/user/register) and gain credentials like
+To call the Payeezy API, you will need to [register and create a new user account with the Payeezy Developer Portal](https://developer.payeezy.com/user/register).
+Registering with the portal, gives you credentials to call the Payeezy API.
+The credentials include
 * API Secret
 * API Key
 * Merchant Token